cenuno/islr_notes/02_statistical_learning/README.md

 When we overfit the training data, the test MSE will be very large because the supposed patterns that the method found in the training data simply don’t exist in the test data.
 Note that regardless of whether or not overfitting has occurred, **we almost always expect the training MSE to be smaller than the test MSE because most statistical learning methods either directly or indirectly seek to minimize the training MSE**.

+Throughout this book, we discuss a variety of approaches that can be used in practice to estimate this minimum point.
+One important method is *cross-validation* (Chapter 5), which is a method for estimating test MSE using the training data.

 ### The Bias-Variance Trade-Off

 The U-shape observed in the test MSE curves turns out to be the result of two competing properties of statistical learning methods.